mahbubislammahim/Bangla-Hate-Speech-Identification/README.md

 490273	আওয়ামী লীগের সন্ত্রাসী কবে দরবেন এই সাহস আপনাদের নাই	"Political Hate"  "Little to None"  Organization
 ```

+## Example Fine-tuning Script

+We are pleased to release a set of example scripts to support participants in the Hate Speech Detection Shared Task.
+These scripts are designed to help you get started with data loading, preprocessing, and baseline model development for the three subtasks: subtask 1A, subtask 1B, and subtask 1C.
+We encourage you to use and adapt these examples to build and improve your own systems.
+The scripts are available in the shared task repository: [example_scripts](./example_scripts)

 ## Scorer and Official Evaluation Metrics

 ### Scorers
-The scorer for the task is located in the [scorer](scorer) module of the project.
+The scorer for the task is located in the [scorer](./scorer) module of the project.
 The scorer will report official evaluation metrics and other metrics of a prediction file.
 The scorer invokes the format checker for the task to verify the output is properly shaped.
 It also handles checking if the provided predictions file contains all tweets from the gold one.

 You can install all prerequisites through,